Updated: Mar 31

 I've always liked the idea of harmless 'monsters.'
 Black hounds, banshees, and other messengers of death are not vicious or evil in nature, but the news they carry tends to be quite disastrous.
 I thought it would be interesting to introduce that sort of thing in a story, as something that might mean more to the reader than to the actual characters involved.

 I'm also a big fan of dramatic irony in storytelling.
-Although, I must admit that I didn't know what it was called until my senior year of high school, but that's less relevant.
+Although, I must admit that I didn't know what that trope was called until my senior year of high school, but that's less relevant.

 So, what better than a creature known only for the message it carries, and characterized by the terror it inflicts.

 Having it mentioned when the group was in the Ashlands/Marinia was a soft sort of introduction, and, I would think, obvious foreshadowing to what would come to happen to that place.
-However, while the Black Hound's appearance was incredibly brief, I feel it had a little bit of weight, especially considering it only appeared before Prince Lucian before... well, bad things happened.
+However, while the Black Hound's appearance was incredibly brief, I feel it had a little bit of weight, especially considering it only presented itself to Prince Lucian before... well, bad things happened.

 Another idea I really like being implemented in a story is the destiny/fate aspects, and the idea of avoiding that sort of thing.
 That wasn't really a big idea at play in the book, not exactly in the manner I'm thinking of, but I do think it's something that the inclusion of the black hounds opens the door to.